divyanshmehta-dev/NullSyndicate-DivyanshMehta/Statement.md

 - Estimate walking time between their current location and their destination.
 - Get quick answers to simple campus-related queries without searching through multiple sources or asking around.

-Existing solutions like Google Maps are not tailored to a campus environment — they don't show internal landmarks, walking times between specific campus points or categorized facilities relevant to student life.
+Existing solutions like Google Maps are not made for the campus environment — they don't show internal landmarks, walking times between specific campus points or categorized facilities relevant to student life.

 ## Proposed Solution
 We built a **Smart Campus Navigator** — a lightweight, browser-based web application that provides: